 Peeling tips:

 Every egg has a small pocket of air in between the shell and the egg.
-This is most often found at the round end opposite the pointy end.
+This is most often found at the round large end opposite the pointy end.

-This process is much more difficult when you cook the eggs on the stove top.
+This process is much more difficult when you cook the eggs on the stovetop.
 The Instant Pot, however, steams the eggs under pressure which makes the membrane stick to the shell instead of the egg, thus making it incredibly easy to peel.

 Best recipes to make with hard boiled eggs: